oovg/the-open-template/src/_posts/lovers.md

 ![](../assets/lovers/loversPayoff.png)

 Possible outcomes:
-1. Both Defect
+1. Both Defect, no one shares
-Nobody gets hurt but no gains either
+No one gets hurt, but no gains either
 0 + 0 for 0 points

 2. One shares feeelings, other hides